adbergen/fitness-tracker/README.md

 <br>
 </div>
 <p align="center"><font size="3">
-This is a workout tracker application.</p>
+This is a fitness tracker application.</p>
 <div align="center"><a name="menu"></a>
   <h4>
     <a href="#">